Docs

 --proxy-port <proxy-port> specify the port the proxy should be running on

--u, --update [mode] update the OpenAPI spec to match the traffic. specify the mode to
+-u, --update [mode] update the OpenAPI spec to match the traffic. specify the mode to change the update

-change the update behavior on how to handle undocumented endpoints
+behavior on how to handle undocumented endpoints (endpoints not in your spec).

-documented endpoints. interactive will prompt you for new endpoint
+documented will only update documented endpoints. interactive will prompt you for new

-"interactive", "automatic", "documented", preset: "documented")
+"automatic", "documented", preset: "documented")

 --postman <postman-collection-file> path to postman collection